Nick Viall Reveals He Is Done With Reality Television: What Is The Plan?

 — Yahoo TV (@YahooTV) May 1, 2017

 WISN got the chance to talk to Nick Viall’s dad, and he revealed what his son has planned next.
 His dad felt like he did pretty well considering that he his son didn’t have any dance history at all.
-He really did hope that Nick would make it further, but his time on Dancing With the Stars is over.
-Nick’s dad Chris went on to explain what his son is up to now.
+He really did hope that Nick would make it further, but his time on Dancing with the Stars is now over.

+Nick’s dad went on to explain what his son is up to now.

 “They’re working on their relationship.
 I tell people they’ve known each other for a minute.
 They’re engaged, but now they’re actually learning about each other, living together and working things out.
 He has a business that he’s working on, I guess, that’s rolling out in about a week, which is grooming stuff for men.
 It’s called the Polished Gent.”

-Us Magazine shared that Nick Viall and Peta Murgatroyd are speaking out about the fact that he was sent home from Dancing With the Stars last week.
-Peta explained that Nick isn’t used to being on a stage like this and that he actually had really bad stage fright doing Dancing With the Stars.
-Peta shared that he was getting better each week and she felt like they even had a chance of winning the show.
-Nick admits that every single week he was expecting to be sent home.
+Us Weekly shared that Nick Viall and Peta Murgatroyd are speaking out about the fact that he was sent home from Dancing with the Stars last week.
+Peta explained Nick isn’t used to being on a stage like this and that he actually had really bad stage fright doing Dancing with the Stars.
+Peta shared that he was getting better each week, and she felt like they had a chance of winning the show.
+Nick admits that every single week, he was expecting to be sent home.
 Nick even shared how great it was to have Vanessa supporting him each week.

 “The fact that she was so supportive made it easier.
 She was a gymnast growing up and took dance, so she has more experience than I do.
 She’d watch the videos with me at night and go over steps with me.”